DragonSenses/Algorithms/LeetCode/70-climbing-stairs/problem.md

 This dynamic programming approach efficiently calculates the number of ways to climb stairs, utilizing both optimal time and space complexity.

+## **Intuition**

+This problem can be broken into subproblems and contains the optimal substructure property, meaning its optimal solution can be constructed efficiently from the optimal solutions of its subproblems.
+Therefore, dynamic programming can be used to solve this problem.

+One can reach the i-th step in one of two ways:
+1. Taking a single step from the (i-1)-th step.
+2. Taking a step of 2 from the (i-2)-th step.

+Thus, the total number of ways to reach the i-th step is equal to the sum of ways of reaching the (i-1)-th step and the ways of reaching the (i-2)-th step.

+Let `dp[i]` denote the number of ways to reach the i-th step:
+\[ \text{dp[i]} = \text{dp[i-1]} + \text{dp[i-2]} \]

 ### Dynamic Programming Overview